olegchomp/TDDiffusionAPI/README.md

 ### Features:
 * Easy install (no additional libraries & scripts).
 Start A1111 with api flag, drag & drop .tox to your project and you ready to go!
 * img2img mode.
 Connect any TOP to TDA and start generating images.
+* ControlNet support.
+Connect any TOP to TDA controlNet TOP input.
 * Checkpoints.
 You can select any checkpoint (from A1111) straight in TDA.
 * Sampling methods.
 Also you can select samplers in TDA.
 * Clip interrogator.
 Connect any TOP to TDA and interrogate CLIP to get describing prompt.